-On the first part of the trail there are several hot springs and mud pools to the left.
+On the first part of the trail, there are several hot springs and mud pools to the left.
 And a borehole called Drottningarhola or Queen's borehole.

 The hike is relatively easy.
 I would say that only one spot would be difficult for people, who are afraid of heights and that was on the spot you see on my photo above.
 The gravel was a bit loose here.
 But it is ok, just walk slowly here and watch your step.

 On our way back we hiked down to the waterfall, but the best view of the waterfall is from up here on the trail.

 All of a sudden the beauty of Reykjadalur appeared.
-I just love this valley, there is so much to see here, all these boiling hot pools and steam rising up from several places.
+I just love this valley, there is so much to see here, all these boiling hot pools and steam rising from several places.

-Here you cross the river, and continue on the path on the other side of the river.
+Here you cross the river and continue on the path on the other side of the river.
 At one point the steam covers the path, so you don't see where you are going.

-On your right hand side you will find some boiling mud pools and beautiful hot pools, one of which is heavenly blue and reminds me of a miniature Blue Lagoon.
+On your right-hand side, you will find some boiling mud pools and beautiful hot pools, one of which is heavenly blue and reminds me of a miniature Blue Lagoon.

 Be careful where you step here though when you leave the trail and visit the hot pools.
 Everything is boiling here, so there is no bathing in these pools, they are extremely hot!

 If you walk down to these hot pools and mud pools, stay on the small path leading to the pools.
 One never knows where the mud pools are located and if you get off the path you can step through the earth and into the next mud pool or hot pool, which is just beneath the surface.
 That will cause serious injury, so let's be careful here.
-This unfortunately happened to a tourist in April 2017.
+This, unfortunately, happened to a tourist in April 2017.

 Further up the river is the confluence, where the hot river meets the cold river.
 The further up the valley you choose a spot, the hotter the river is.
 It is way too hot for me so far up the river.

-There are earthy banks with grass on both sides of the river and even though these pathways don't look pretty in nature, then something has to be done to protect this vulnerable spot.
+There are earthy banks with grass on both sides of the river, and even though these pathways don't look pretty in nature, then something has to be done to protect this vulnerable spot.
 Such board pathways have been put up in all of the most popular tourist destinations in my country to protect the delicate nature.

 Further down the river is better for those of us who cannot stand much heat.
-At the spot we found the river was very comfortably warm.
+At the spot, we found the river was very comfortably warm.
 And the river is like a shallow creek really, not a roaring river, so it is lovely to soak in it.

 There are rocks around to make small barricades in the river to have a mini lagoon to bathe in as the river is shallow.

 The spot we found was absolutely perfect as there was a small lagoon, which had been made by stacking rocks across the river bed creating a dam.
-I parked myself on top of the dam and I soaked there for an hour or so – the sun was out and it was absolute bliss, surrounded by beautiful nature and some sheep were even roaming around.
+I parked myself on top of the dam, and I soaked there for an hour or so – the sun was out, and it was absolute bliss, surrounded by beautiful nature and some sheep were even roaming around.